 For some, orchids have an undeserved reputation for being difficult to grow and care for.
-In reality, they aren’t as difficult as you might think.
+In reality, they aren’t as difficult as you might think!
 There are over 25,000 species of orchids and one of the most popular is the Phalaenopsis (sometimes called the “moth orchid”).
 It is considered to be a “gateway orchid” for beginners since it requires very little care and can have blooms that last up to three months.

 Don’t be afraid to repot your orchids as they are more resilient than you think and repotting helps them to thrive.
 Repotting orchids prevents their roots from being overcrowded so that they will continue to provide beautiful blooms for years to come.
-Some of the questions I most frequently get asked at the nursery are

 How do I know when it is time to repot?

 The best time to repot is right after it has finished blooming, but not any more frequently than once every 18 to 24 months.
 Remember, if your orchid is still looking very healthy and contained in its pot, just let it be.
 Truthfully, they can remain in the same container for a couple of years and too much disturbance can interrupt the growth cycle.

 - Some signs it may be time to repot

 - Although orchids like to be crowded, if you see many roots (not just one or two) hanging over the pot it’s time to give it a “little bigger” home.

 - The potting material is getting soggy and some of the roots are rotting.

 - The plant is no longer draining properly.